xishantingyu/SESE/day3/weekly_report.md

 # Weekly Report

 A weekly report allows companies to track employee progress at all levels.
-Entry-level employees can submit weekly reports to their supervisors, and middle management can inform executives about weekly accomplishments.
+Entry\-level employees can submit weekly reports to their supervisors, and middle management can inform executives about weekly accomplishments.
 Weekly reports help projects remain on schedule and employees complete required tasks.
 In addition, weekly reports help supervisors when it is time for performance reviews because they document an employee’s accomplishments.

 1. Include the heading.
 Your heading should include the words “Weekly Report,” the employee’s name and the date of the report at a minimum.
 Other items to consider including in the heading are your supervisor’s name or your team (such as “Sales Team").